CrossyChainsaw/Portfolio/README.md

 ]
 ```

-Important to note is that meta.id contains the word i did a request for.
-So the only thing I gotta do in my code is check if meta.id equals the word I did a request for.
+Important to note is that `meta.id` contains the word I did a request for.
+So the only thing I got to do is, check if `meta.id` equals the word I did a request for.
 Here's my code for it.
-As you see I've put it in a try catch, since the json object isn't guaranteed to have data for meta.id.
-Because as you saw in the 'Birate' request we didn't have meta nor did we have id.
-This is the way I filter away words that don't exist.
+As you see I've put it in a try catch, since the JSON object isn't guaranteed to have data for `meta.id`.
+Because as you saw in the 'Birate' request we didn't have `meta` nor did we have `id`.
+This is the way I filter words that don't exist.

 *Part of [WordResource.java](https://github.com/Epic-Chainsaw-Massacre/Word-Service/blob/1d19e80132950c192d5cdc68a4d6a404f9fe74f1/src/main/java/EpicChainsawMassacre/reversehangmanonlinebackend/resources/WordResource.java#L66)*
 ```java